 I have always admired Ansel Adams’ photography.
 I have a large prints of El Capitan and Half Dome in my office.
 I know from reading about him that he didn’t snap these images while casually hiking through Yosemite.

-Most importantly, he scouted out in advance, the place that would provide the ideal perspective for the shot he had in mind.
+Most importantly, in advance, he scouted the place that would provide the ideal perspective for the shot he had in mind.

 Ansel Adams called this process “Previsualization.”

 I realized that writing a scene is a lot like photographing one.
-In both cases, the artist is attempting to record an image and convey it to their audience.
-Extending that line of thinking, if I truly desired to master the arts of writing and storytelling, I needed invest more time and energy into planning my scenes.
+In both cases, the artist attempts to record an image and convey it to their audience.
+Extending that line of thinking, if I truly desired to master the arts of writing and storytelling, I needed to invest more time and energy into visualizing my scenes.

 My scene planning inspiration

 In my mind, I became Ansel Adams as a creative writer.
 What steps would he take before committing the first words of his scenes to paper?